Flavien/SecretConfiguration/README.md

 Storing configuration in source control along with the code that relies on it allows configuration and code to be versioned together.

 However, secrets may never be stored in clear text.
-The `SecretConfiguration.Kms` package makes it possible to store secrets in a repository in encrypted form, and decrypts them transparently at runtime.
+The `SecretConfiguration.AwsKms` package makes it possible to store secrets in a repository in encrypted form, and decrypts them transparently at runtime.

 The cryptographic material is managed by AWS through the KMS service.
 Encryption and decryption of secrets is managed by this service.